GAM-team/GAM/wiki/Shared-Drives.md

 * `role|roles <SharedDriveACLRoleList>` - Display ACLs for the specified roles only.
 * `<PermissionMatch>* [<PermissionMatchAction>]` - Use permission matching to display a subset of the ACLs for each Shared Drive; this only applies when `pmselect` is not specified

-With `print teamdriveacls` or `show teamdrivecls formatjson`, the ACLs selected for display are all output on one row/line as a repeating item with the matching Shared Drive id.
+With `print shareddriveacls` or `show shareddrivecls formatjson`, the ACLs selected for display are all output on one row/line as a repeating item with the matching Shared Drive id.
 When `oneitemperrow` is specified, each ACL is output on a separate row/line with the matching Shared Drive id and name.
 This simplifies processing the CSV file with subsequent Gam commands.

 By default, when writing CSV files, Gam uses a quote character of double quote `"`.
 The quote character is used to enclose columns that contain